 Head & neck PAIn

-Our chiropractors in San Diego put this page together to inform you on different types of head and neck pains, symptoms associated with the injury and how to treat your diagnosis.
+Our chiropractors in San Diego put this page together to inform you on different types of head and neck pains, symptoms associated with the injury and how to treat your issue.

 Are you currently living with head and/or neck pain?
 Finding recovery and relief options for your discomfort is not only possible, but should also be pursued as soon as possible.
 Remember, you only get one body and one life – don't you want to feel your absolute best?

 From headaches and migraines to even vertigo, head and neck conditions should not be taken lightly.
 If you're experiencing any head and neck pain, it's time to seek professional assistance.

 HOW THE PAIN OCCURS

 Chances are, it's highly likely that you've experienced a headache or neck pain in the past, meaning you are aware when your body is feeling discomfort.

 When the neck becomes stiff and difficult to move, it's likely that some sort of condition or ailment has formed.
 Depending on the specific condition and its severity, the pain or discomfort can create headaches or migraines.

-A stiff neck can not only affect the head, but also the shoulders and arms.
+A stiff neck may not only affect the head, but also the shoulders and arms.
 With this condition, it's common to have trouble turning your neck/head without pivoting your entire body.

 While any type of injury, accident or inflammation can result in head or neck pain, these conditions generally occur from sports, falling down or whiplash.

 As with any type of injury, there are different types of head and neck conditions, some worse than others.
 Common types of injuries include headaches, migraines and basic neck pain (i.e. stiff neck, or difficulty turning your neck from side-to-side).

 In some cases, vertigo can occur, which refers to a loss of balance and/or feeling dizzy.